-Here and in the listings, I've singled out establishments that I especially like and neighborhoods that suit shoppers interested in particular types of merchandise.
+Here and in the listings, we've singled out establishments that we especially like and neighborhoods that suit shoppers interested in particular types of merchandise.
 Addresses are in Boston unless otherwise indicated.

 Antiques & Collectibles